bondy-io/bondy_docs/docs/reference/configuration/aae.md

 # Active Anti-entropy Configuration Reference
-> Periodically, each Bondy node will choose a random peer and perform an exchange comparing their replicated data and exchanging any missing and/or repairing conflicting data.
-This is done efficiently by using Merkle trees (a.k.a hashtrees) that are stored on the data store.{.definition}
+> Periodically, each Bondy node will choose a random cluster peer and perform an exchange comparing their replicated data, synchronising any missing data and/or repairing conflicting data.
+This is done efficiently by using Merkle trees (a.k.a hashtrees) that are stored on disk.{.definition}

 @[config](aae.enabled,on|off,on,v0.8.8)